bhi5hmaraj/blog/src/content/posts/learning-in-the-internet-age.md

 title: "Learning in the internet age"
 description: "A guide to the educational resources that made learning on the internet transformative."
 date: 2018-07-01
-tags: [resources, awesome-list, learning]
+tags: [resources, awesome-list, learning, handwritten]
 draft: false
 ---

 The internet has [sparked](https://youtu.be/N4mdV1CIpvI?t=14m20s) one of the largest changes to education.
 People have [completed an entire MIT Computer Science curriculum](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/) in a span of a year.
 Things which would sound ridiculous a couple of decades ago are now so mainstream.
 But I feel that there hasn't been much awareness about the wealth of educational content that's out there mostly free in the internet.
 Though most of the resources here are written from the perspective of a computer science student, I'm sure that people with other interests will also find something engaging.

 ## Procrastination and Good introduction